learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 Hello there
 Have a nice day

+$ # using -i'bkp.*' will save backup file as 'bkp.greeting.txt'

-$ # use this with caution, changes made cannot be undone
+$ # use empty argument to -i with caution, changes made cannot be undone
 $ perl -i -pe 's/nice day/safe journey/' greeting.txt
 $ cat greeting.txt
 Hello there